delprzemo/hospital-visits-frontend/README.md

 The project includes two CI/CD pipelines defined in GitHub Actions:

-1. The first pipeline is responsible for building and deploying the static web app.
-It is triggered only manually.
+1. The first pipeline is responsible for building and deploying application to the static web app.
+It is triggered after every push to main.
 You can find the pipeline configuration in `.github/workflows/pipeline.yml`.

 2. The second pipeline is responsible for deploying the infrastructure required for the application.
 It is triggered manually.
 You can find the pipeline configuration in `.github/workflows/pipeline-infrastructure.yml`.